COURSE OVERVIEW

 Dr Henry Yao is a urological surgeon with a special interest in uro-oncology, minimally invasive surgery (robotic and laparoscopic surgery), and reconstructive urology.
 He completed his undergraduate medical degree at The University of Melbourne with first class honours.
 Dr Yao completed his urology training in Melbourne and is a fellow of the Royal Australasian College of Surgeons.

 Dr Yao completed a year of training at Western Health as the Advanced Laparoscopic and General Urology Fellow.
-He has subsequently completed further fellowship training in Robotic Surgery and Uro-oncology at one of the largest hospitals in the UK, where he worked in a high-volume cancer specialist referral centre.
-Dr Yao also has a subspecialty interest in reconstructive urology and has published work in this area.
+He has subsequently completed further fellowship training in Robotic Surgery and Uro-oncology at one of the largest hospitals in the UK, where he worked in a high-volume cancer expert referral centre.
+Dr Yao also has a focused expertise in reconstructive urology and has published work in this area.

 Dr Yao maintains a strong interest in medical research and has published 20 peer-reviewed journal articles to date.
 He is actively involved in the supervision of students completing research degrees.
 His main research interest is in the area of cancer survivorship and improving the quality of life for cancer patients.